-Feline chlamydophila disease refers to an infection caused by the bacteria Chlamydophila felis.
-Chlamydophila infection is relatively common in cats – it is thought to be a cause of up to 30% of cases of chronic conjuctivitis.
+Chlamydia felis, previously known as chlamydophila, is an infection in cats caused by a certain type of bacteria.
+Chlamydia felis infection is relatively common in cats – it is thought to be a cause of up to 30% of cases of chronic conjunctivitis.
 Although cats of all ages can be infected, the disease is most commonly seen in kittens or where cats are kept in groups or housed together.

 The main symptom of a chlamydia felis infection in cats is conjunctivitis.
 You should look out for:

 If you notice any of these symptoms, call your vet for an appointment.
 They may take swabs to be sure the infection has been caused by chlamydia felis.

 Your cat’s treatment will depend on their infection and how severe it is.
 Your vet will be best placed to advise you, but treatments can include: